devict/devict-autogimp/NOTES.md

 1. Date released
 1. Path in the Menu where your plugin should be found
 1. Image types supported by your plugin
+1. Input parameters - TODO: email author about this missing definition
 1. results sent back by your plugin

 Specifically, regarding the Menu path - if you don't specify it correctly, you won't be able to find a menu for your plugin.